In this hands-on lab, we will use the Azure Portal to create and use a virtual machine.

 Select "Connect" from the menu bar towards the top of the resource page and select "RDP"

-Here, you can either use the information provided with a Remote Desktop client of your choice, or simply download the RDP File
+Here, you can either use the information provided with a Remote Desktop client of your choice, or simply download the RDP File.
+Note: You have to wait a few minutes before you will be able to connect even if the VM shows as ready.

 Use the information on the page with your RDP client or execute the RDP file to initiate a connection to your machine.
 If you receive a warning that the publisher cannot be identified, this is normal and can be ignored by click "connect".